thiagomarzagao/ev3py/README.md

 No installation is necessary.
 Just download the two files (ev3py.py and dec_to_hex.py) and import the 'ev3' class from ev3py.

-Usage example (starts motors in ports A and D, with 20% capacity):
+Usage example (start motors in ports A and D, with 20% capacity):

     from ev3py import ev3

     mybrick = ev3()
     mybrick.connect('bt') # connect with EV3 via Bluetooth
     mybrick.motor_start(ports = 'ad', power = 20)

+Help is wanted!
+If you can help implement more EV3 commands that would be really good karma for you (think of the kids! no, really: think of the kids who may choose a career in STEM because you helped write a module that makes it easier for them to program LEGO Mindstorms).